 - Polyhydramnios (a condition where there is too much fluid around the baby).

 - Excessive bleeding (haemorrhage) just before, during or after delivery.
+Your risk will be assessed and you will be advised how best this can be reduced.

 - Placenta praevia, when the placenta sits a little too low in the womb.
 The more placenta there is, the more likely it is to encroach on the lower part of the womb, where it may bleed more easily.